kyeokabe/crackingCodingInterview/README.md

 [LC 784 Minimum Distance Between BST Nodes](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/784_MinimumDistanceBetweenBSTNodes.cpp)

 [LC 199 Binary Tree Right Side View](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/199_BinaryTreeRightSideView.cpp) ... **using "get depth" function seems to be useful for several Binary Tree problems!
-Also, passing references often times seems to be a convenient way of dealing with binary tree problems.**
+Also, passing references often times seems to be a convenient way of dealing with binary tree problems.** This gives you a way to communicate between branches when using recurrsion.